opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 networks:
   opensearch-net:
 ```
-7. After the container is up and running, access it by using the command `docker exec -it <CONTAINER ID> bash` and then modify the `opensearch_dashboards.yml` file by adding the SAML specific attributes.
+7. After the container is up and running, access it by using the command `docker exec -it <CONTAINER ID> bash` and then modify the `opensearch_dashboards.yml` file by adding the SAML-specific attributes.
 Once the modifications are made, restart the container using `docker restart <CONTAINER ID>`.
-Find below the sample `opensearch_dashboards.yml` for reference.
-[Additional Reference here](https://opensearch.org/docs/latest/security/authentication-backends/saml/#opensearch-dashboards-configuration)
+See the following sample `opensearch_dashboards.yml` file as a reference.
+See [OpenSearch Dashboards configuration](https://opensearch.org/docs/latest/security/authentication-backends/saml/#opensearch-dashboards-configuration) for more information.
 ```yml
 opensearch.hosts: [https://localhost:9200]
 opensearch.ssl.verificationMode: none